 The official auction website is the central source for information for the properties we auction.
-You should review all the information on the websites prior to bidding.
-Information is being added and changed when necessary.
+You should review all the information on the auction website prior to bidding.
+Information is being added and changed when necessary up until the time of the auction.
 It is important to check the website for the latest available information.
-Copies of the purchase and sale contracts and other important information is available on the website.
+Property information, purchase and sale agreements, other important information is available on the website.